What is Natural Language Processing?

 Once all these stages have happened, language has been transformed into a structure that the computer is able to understand.
 If you’d like to understand how these different stages happen, we explain the process in more depth and how Inbenta NLP finds answers here.

-Why is Inbenta NLP better than its competitors?
+Why is Inbenta NLP engine better than its competitors?

 Inbenta’s approach: Neuro-Symbolic AI